 BACP, UKCP and BPC members who provided feedback on the second version of the draft SCoPEd framework take part in an in-depth online focus group known as the Bulletin Board.

 October 2020 – Quantitative data on the feedback to second iteration published

 Results of the Summer 2020 member questionnaire are shared.

 November 2020 – BACP member specific questionnaire data published

 Further information is provided about responses from BACP members to the SCoPEd Summer 2020 member questionnaire.

-November 2020 – SCoPEd partnership expanded to include all seven partners
+November 2020 – SCoPEd partnership expanded to include seven partners

 The first official SOC and TG meetings take place.

-April 2021 – Bulletin Board feedback on second iteration published
+April 2021 – Bulletin Board feedback on second version published